 The is operator and switch statement remained relatively static until C# 7.0 where declaration and significant pattern matching capabilities were added.
 Pattern matching provides a syntax through which criteria can be evaluated and the code execution branched accordingly.
 The C# team continued pattern matching enhancements all the way to C# 11.

-In Chapter 4, we demonstrated constant patterns when using the is operator to check for null (i.e., data is null) and not null and in explaining the basic switch statement ( https://essentialcsharp.com/the-basic-switch-statement ).
+In Chapter 4, we demonstrated constant patterns when using the is operator to check for null (i.e., data is null) and not null and in explaining the basic switch statement (https://essentialcsharp.com/the-basic-switch-statement).
 The principle is that you can compare the input operand against any constant.
 You could, for example, compare data.Day against with the value 21.
-Listing 7.22 provides both is and switch expression examples.
+Listing 7.23 provides both is and switch expression examples.

-Constants can be any literal including strings, defined constants, and of course, null.
+Constants can be any literal including strings, defined constants, and, of course, null.
 Note that the comparison of a string to the literal empty string "" will work, but comparing it to string.Empty will fail because string.Empty is not declared as a constant.

-With relational patterns you can compare to a constant relatively using the operators <, >, <=, or >=.
-Listing 7.23 provides both is operator and switch expression versions of relational patterns.
+With relational patterns you can compare to a constant relatively using the operators <, >, <=, and >=.
+Listing 7.24 provides both is operator and switch expression versions of relational patterns.
 (Note that == is not one of the operators since this functionality is already available in the constant pattern matching.)

 It is important to note that starting in C# 7.0, match expressions are no longer necessarily mutually exclusive.
 For example, we could have a match expression of > 0 and another with < 24 and both would be true regardless of the hour.
 Order will make the final determination of which path the code execution follows.
-For this reason, use caution when ordering the match expressions in a switch statements and expressions (in the same way you would be careful about ordering a series of if statements).
+For this reason, use caution when ordering the match expressions in switch statements and expressions (in the same way you would be careful about ordering a series of if statements).

-With logical patterns we can combine relational match expressions together with a single variable and the operators not, and, and or, providing negated, conjunctive, and disjunctive patterns respectively.
-Therefore, rather than using the logical operators like && or || (see the IsDeveloperWorkHours() method in Listing 7.24 for example) you can specify the input operand once and then have multiple match expressions.
+With logical patterns we can combine relational match expressions with a single variable and the operators not, and, and or, providing negated, conjunctive, and disjunctive patterns respectively.
+Therefore, rather than using the logical operators like && or || (see the IsDeveloperWorkHours() method in Listing 7.24 for example) you can specify the input operand once and then have multiple match expressions as shown in Listing 7.25.

 Be aware that when using the or and not operators, you cannot also declare a variable.
 For instance: